liammclennan/withouttheloop/contents/articles/2021-05-31-var/index.md

 Hence, the takeaway:

 > Write code for the reader, not the compiler.
-Don't use `var` unless the infered type is obvious.
+Don't use `var` unless the inferred type is obvious.